 These are bright red vascular blemishes which lie just under the surface of the skin.
 They are dome shaped or slightly raised and are most common on the trunk or torso and particularly the midriff back or front.
-Most people aged over 30 have at least one and they are even more common in men than women.

 A Spider Naevus is a central dilated blood vessel, with smaller capillaries radiating from it like legs of a spider.
 They can be found in isolation or gathered together in clumps on areas such as the cheeks.